 I remember feeling breathless the first time I really sat down to read Wordsworth's Ode on Intimations of Immortality -- the rhythm and weight of each word resonated within me stronger than music.
 For this outfit, I drew from Wordsworth's theme of initial disillusionment followed by a deeper appreciation of life's beauties.

-I wanted to incorporate florals into this outfit, because the poem is loaded with natural imagery, and I chose this particular tunic because it seemed faithful to Wordsworth's representation of nature as grandiose and majestic.
-Slightly distressed pale denim pairs nicely with the muted colors and reflects the element of disillusionment.
-I chose accessories in soft spring colors to complement the tank top and keep the outfit on-trend.
+I wanted to incorporate florals into this outfit, because the poem is loaded with natural imagery, and I chose this particular wrap top because it seemed faithful to Wordsworth's representation of nature as grandiose and majestic.
+Slightly distressed gray denim pairs nicely with the muted colors and reflects the element of disillusionment.
+I chose accessories in soft spring colors to complement the floral wrap top and keep the outfit on-trend.

 Inspired by John Keats